shansfolder/Trapezius-Monster/README.md

 =================

-A little game (in Chinese) that I develop to make jokes of RenZhong.
+A little game (in Chinese) that I develop.
+Just for fun.

 I've made several changes from the previous version.
-This game is currently **NOT** active for further updates due to my time limitation.
+This game is currently not active for further updates.
 But you can change the source code as you want.
 I just write it for fun.

 Requirements